“My mission is to pioneer

 Next Generation Humanitarian Technology”

-Patrick presently serves as the Executive Director and Co-Founder of WeRobotics, which scales the positive impact of humanitarian aid, development and environmental projects through the use and localization of appropriate robotics solutions.
+Patrick serves as the Executive Director and Co-Founder of WeRobotics, which scales the positive impact of humanitarian aid, development and environmental projects through the use and localization of appropriate robotics solutions.
 These include aerial, marine and terrestrial and robotics.
-To do this, WeRobotics co-creates local innovation labs in developing countries (“Flying Labs”) where outstanding local partners gain direct access to the professional skills and robotics technologies they need to increase their impact.
-In the process, WeRobotics works with these partners to incubate local businesses that offer robotics as service, which sustain the Flying Labs.
+WeRobotics co-creates local innovation labs in developing countries (“Flying Labs”) where outstanding local partners gain direct access to the professional skills and robotics technologies they need to scale their impact.
+In the process, WeRobotics works with these partners to incubate local businesses that offer robotics as service.
 While at WeRobotics, Patrick also co-authored “Drones in Humanitarian Action: A Guide to the Use of Airborne Systems in Humanitarian Crises” available here.
 In addition, he authored the report “Humanitarian UAV Missions: Towards Best Practices” and wrote the chapter on Humanitarian UAVs in “Drones & Aerial Observation,” an important Primer published by the New America Foundation.
+Patrick also holds a CASA-certified drone pilot license for multi-rotor, fixed-wing and powered-lift drones.

 Previously, Patrick served as Director of Social Innovation at QCRI where he spearheaded both the design and development of the Computing Research Institute’s Next Generation Humanitarian Technologies powered by artificial intelligence, crowdsourcing and computer vision.
 Patrick and his team co-deployed Big Data solutions with international aid organizations to help them make sense of social media, pictures, videos, aerial imagery and text messages generated during and after major disasters.
 Prior to QCRI, Patrick co-founded and co-directed the Harvard Humanitarian Initiative’s (HHI) Program on Crisis Mapping and Early Warning at Harvard University and then served as Director of Crisis Mapping at Ushahidi, an African NGO ranked by MIT as one of the 50 most innovative and disruptive companies in the world.